ComputationalRadiationPhysics/picongpu/docs/source/usage/workflows/addLaser.rst

 For each of the generation planes ``XMin, XMax, YMin, YMax, ZMin, ZMax`` (the latter two for 3d) a user sets an incident profile, or a typelist of such profiles, to be applied.
 In case a typelist is used, the result is a sum of all profiles in the list.

+In principle, the same sources should be applied at the whole generating surface, not just at planes where the lasers enter.
+Then the generated incident field will only exist in the internal volume, with application at the opposite side compensating and effectively removing it.
+Note that this effect is not related to having a field absorber, but a property of the total field/scattered field formulation.
+In practice there may be some noise due to numerical dispersion or imprecise source formulation.
+In this case, a user may apply sources only at the "enter" parts of the generating surface but not on the opposite side (which will then be transparent), and employ a field absorber if needed.

 The configuration is done through parameter structures, depending on the profile type.
 Both profiles and parameter structures generally match their laser counterparts.
 The differences between matching incident field- and laser profiles are: